MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/web-application-proxy/Publishing-Applications-using-AD-FS-Preauthentication.md

     The user authenticates using the authentication method required by the AD FS server; for example, user name and password, two-factor authentication with a one-time password, and so on.

-3. After the user is authenticated, the AD FS server issues a security token, the ‘edge token’, containing the following information and redirects the HTTPS request back to the Web Application Proxy server:
+3. After the user is authenticated, the AD FS server issues a security token, the 'edge token', containing the following information and redirects the HTTPS request back to the Web Application Proxy server:

     -   The resource identifier that the user attempted to access.

-    -   The user’s identity as a user principal name (UPN).
+    -   The user's identity as a user principal name (UPN).

     -   The expiry of the access grant approval; that is, the user is granted access for a limited period of time, after which they are required to authenticate again.